Xanthos-Code/vintel/README.md

  Type xxx in any chat and drag and drop the pilots names after this. (e.g., xxx Xanthos)
  - Checking the whole local system:
 The option must be activated via the Vintel app menu: File > Activate local KOS-Check.
 To use this feature: click on a pilot in the local pilot list and then type the shortcuts for select-all, and copy.
-Next switch to the VIntel app and back to Eve.
+Next switch to the Vintel app and back to Eve.
 KOS checking of these pilots will continue in the background.

 KOS Results